 Professional activity outside of the scope of the House Officer Program, which includes volunteer work or service in a clinical setting, or employment that is not required by the House Officer Program (moonlighting) shall not jeopardize any training program of the University, compromise the value of the House Officer's education experience, or interfere in any way with the responsibilities, duties and assignments of the House Officer Program.
 It is within the sole discretion of each Department Head and/or Program Director to determine whether outside activities interfere with the responsibilities, duties and assignments of the House Officer Program.
 House Officers must not be required to moonlight.
 Before engaging in activity outside the scope of the House Officer Program, House Officers must receive the written approval of the Department Head and/or Program Director of the nature, duration and location of the outside activity. (revised 4/2001) All moonlighting activities must be tracked in New Innovations Software Program.
 PGY1's may not moonlight.
 All internal and external moonlighting must be counted in the 80 hour maximum weekly hour limit.
 Resident must not schedule moonlighting that will cause the 80 hour maximum.
-Residents who schedule moonlighting activities resulting in violation of the 80 hour work rule will be subject to disciplinary action including but not limited to loss of moonlighting privileges.(revised 2/17/2011) The house officers' performance will be monitored for the effect of these moonlighting activities upon performance and that adverse effects may lead to withdrawal of permission to continue.
+Residents who schedule moonlighting activities resulting in violation of the 80 hour work rule will be subject to disciplinary action including but not limited to loss of moonlighting privileges. (revised 2/17/2011) The house officers' performance will be monitored for the effect of these moonlighting activities upon performance and that adverse effects may lead to withdrawal of permission to continue.
 All documentation will be kept in the house officer's program file. (revised 7/1/2005)

 House Officers, while engaged in professional activities outside the scope of the House Officer Program, are not provided professional liability coverage under LSA-R.S.
 40:1299.39 et seq., unless the professional services are performed at a public charity health care facility.
 A House Officer providing services outside the scope of the House Officer Program shall warrant to University that the House Officer is and will remain insured during the term of any outside professional activities, either (1) insured against claims of professional liability under one or more policies of insurance with indemnity limits of not less than \$500,000 per occurrence and \$1,000,000 in the aggregate annually; or (2) duly qualified and enrolled as a health care provider with the Louisiana Patient's Compensation Fund pursuant to the Louisiana Medical Malpractice Act, LSA-R.S.
-40:1299.41 et seq. or (3) that the House Officer is provide the outside professional services.
+40:1299.41 et seq. or (3) that the House Officer is provided such coverage by the person or entity who has engaged the House Officer to provide the outside professional services.
+All house officers prior to engaging in Moonlighting activities must complete and submit a LSU Health Science Center - PM-11 Form to be approved by the Associate Dean for Faculty Affairs.
+(4/2013)